JonHDeer/hello-world/README.md

 # hello-world
-My name is Marc-Antoine, I'm newb in GifHub and I'm learning
+My name is Marc-Antoine, I'm newb in GitHub and I'm learning